0xDBFB7/ionprinter/documents/log/ionization.md

 This is where the magic happens.

-You're probably going to want to read [Fundamentals of Electric Propulsion](https://descanso.jpl.nasa.gov/SciTechBook/series1/Goebel__cmprsd_opt.pdf) by Goebel and Katz et al. This ion printer shares many concepts with ion drives.
+You're probably going to want to read [^1]by Goebel and Katz et al. This ion printer shares many concepts with ion drives.

 The ion printer requires the input vapor to be charged; this way, the path of the particles can be directed with electrostatic (and, to a lesser degree, magnetic) fields.